 Building PHP and Node.js teams at your company

 Ok, we know the most important differences between PHP and Node.js.
 We also have a solid grasp on why Node.js is currently trending among software developers.

 TL;DR: usually, PHP works better when it comes to standardized systems based on forms and databases, while Node.js should be your choice if you’re thinking of highly interactive, modern apps working in real time.

 This is why many developers (PHP devs among them) are seriously considering moving to Node.js.
 Therefore, if you consider building a Node.js development team at your company, you can definitely seize this opportunity.
 Having access to software developers from all the different technologies, you can use all the arguments presented above to inspire your employees to make the decision to migrate.

 On the other hand, if you don’t need to reinvent the wheel and your application is a pretty straightforward eCommerce store, CRM, CMS, or warehouse system, you should rather stick with “good ole” PHP.
 With all the ready-to-use code components, the development will simply be much quicker.
 Systems such as WordPress, Drupal, or Magento have proven themselves capable fo supporting highly complex projects both when it comes to managing content as well as product and services.

-If you have a specific project in mind, you should know at this point whether you should go for PHP or Node.js.
-However, if you still have doubts or simply look for experienced PHP developers and /or Node.js development services, just contact us.
+Just contact us!
 The initial consultations at The Software House are entirely free of charge, with no strings attached.
-Regardless of whether you are interested in PHP developer, or would like to create a Node.js application, you will find there top-of-the-line professionals.
+Regardless of whether you are interested in a PHP developer, or would like to create a Node.js application, you will find top-of-the-line professionals.